 When most people think of donating to charity to help the poor, they think of donating food, money, and clothing.
 These kinds of donations are absolutely necessary and life-changing.
 Consider, however, the difference a donated car can make.
 Many families are stuck in poverty simply because a lack of reliable transportation makes them unable to access better job opportunities.

-Vehicles for Change has given 5,000 cars since 1999.
+Vehicles for Change has awarded more than 6,300 cars since 1999.
 75% of the recipients of these vehicles reported missing significantly fewer days of work as a result of these cars.
 What's more, 75% got better jobs or increased earnings within the first year, for an average yearly increase of $7,000.

 This impact is massively important for lower-income families.
 By allowing members of these families the opportunities they are qualified for, donated vehicles can mean independence, advancement, dignity, and self-sufficiency.